-- Providing a verbal warning - Losing playtime/lunchtime - Using time-outs - Removing the pupil to another classroom - Reporting the behaviour to the YGL/DHT/headteacher - Phoning or sending a letter home to parents/carers - Speaking to parents/carers at the end of the school day - Placing the pupil on written report for monitoring of behaviour (YOYOB) - Contacting external agencies such as social services - Excluding the pupil
+- Providing a verbal warning - Losing playtime/lunchtime - Using time-outs - Removing the pupil to another classroom - Reporting the behaviour to the YGL/AHT/head of School - Phoning or sending a letter home to parents/carers - Speaking to parents/carers at the end of the school day - Placing the pupil on written report for monitoring of behaviour (YOYOB)

+- Contacting external agencies such as social services - Excluding the pupil

-Any member of staff who witnesses a display of unacceptable behaviour, or who issues any sanction to a pupil, must report this to the headteacher using an incident reporting form.
+Any member of staff who witnesses a display of unacceptable behaviour, or who issues any sanction to a pupil, must report this to the head of School (HoS) using an incident reporting form.

-The executive headteacher will keep a record of all reported incidents.
+Each HoS will keep a record of all reported incidents.